 Variety reports that Forgetting Sarah Marshall‘s Nicholas Stoller has been called in to rewrite Steve Oedekerk’s original screenplay, while Monsters vs. Aliens’ Rob Letterman will be the director of this film “version” of the Hasbro toy.

-Stoller and Letterman had previously worked together on the comedy Gulliver's Travels, which stars Emily Blunt, Jason Segel, Jack Black, and Amanda Peet.
-Gulliver's Travels is scheduled to open in Dec.
+Stoller and Letterman had previously worked together on the critical and commercial bomb Gulliver’s Travels, which stars Emily Blunt, Jason Segel, Jack Black, and Amanda Peet.
+Gulliver’s Travels is scheduled to open in Dec.
 2010.

 Imagine Entertainment and Hasbro are producing Stretch Armstrong, to be distributed by Universal.

 Robert Pattinson and Kristen Stewart romantic picture: Eclipse.

 Robert Pattinson and Kristen Stewart share a quality moment in a gorgeously sunlit meadow in David Slade’s The Twilight Saga: Eclipse.
 The photo above is very similar to the very first one Summit released several weeks ago.
 There’s also a third image set in the same green field.